fiskl-accounting/help-docs/docs/getting started/company-settings.md

 tags:
   - Getting Started
   - Company
+  - Company settings
 ---

 import Tag from '@site/src/components/Tag';
 import Tabs from '@theme/Tabs';
 import TabItem from '@theme/TabItem';

 # Set up your company

+There are two distinct settings menues.
+The first relates to the account and the company and the second is for all user related settings.
-Your company settings are available via gear icon on the top of the left menu.

-User settings are accessable from the top right menu.
+Your company account settings are available via gear icon on the top of the left menu and all your user related settings are accessable from the top right menu.

 ## Company settings vs profile settings